-- Supervise accounting activities; outline and review office methods and procedures to conform to the Uniform System of Accounts prescribed for Public Utilities by the Public Service Commission (PSC); supervise preparation of annual financial and operating reports to the PSC; supervise preparation of the annual MWW reports and statements to be part of the City’s Comprehensive Annual Financial Report (CAFR).
+- Direct accounting activities; outline and review office methods and procedures to ensure compliance with the Uniform System of Accounts prescribed for Public Utilities by the Public Service Commission (PSC); manage preparation of annual financial and operating reports to the PSC and preparation of the annual MWW reports and statements for the City’s Annual Comprehensive Financial Report (ACFR).

-- Coordinate preparation of MWW budget for submittal to proper City departments; consult with the Water Financial Manager on budget and in the preparation of Common Council resolutions requiring extraordinary fund expenditures, carryovers, etc.
+- Coordinate preparation of the MWW budget for submittal to designated City departments; consult with the Water Financial Manager on budget matters and in the preparation of Common Council resolutions requiring extraordinary fund expenditures, carryovers, and the like.

-- Oversee the preparation of financial and operating statements and furnish information from department cost and other records to other City departments, consulting engineers and other MWW sections; study any special problems; follow Common Council resolutions relating to construction programs, creation of funds and positions, issuance of bonds, processing grants and other MWW matters.
+- Oversee the preparation of financial and operating statements and furnish information from departmental cost and other records to other City departments, consulting engineers, and other MWW sections; study any special problems.
+Follow and implement Common Council resolutions related to construction programs, creation of funds and positions, issuance of bonds, processing grants, and other MWW matters.

 - Conduct internal audits of accounts covering all revenues and expenditures and establish and coordinate accounting and reporting procedures between the Accounting Unit and all other MWW sections.

 - Manage the proper use of ProCard for the department, including processing requests for new ProCard issuance, deleting users, and changing transaction/cycle limits.
-Arrange for training of cardholders and act as the liaison between department and Procurement Service for ProCard administration.
+Arrange for the training of cardholders and liaise between the department and Procurement Service for ProCard administration.

-2. Four years of professional (post degree) experience in the field of accounting or finance including one year of accounting or finance supervisory experience.
+- Five years of professional (post-degree) experience in the field of accounting or finance, including one year of accounting or finance supervisory experience.

-Equivalent combinations of education and experience may also be considered, however the Bachelor’s Degree from an accredited college or university is required.
+Equivalent combinations of education and experience may also be considered; however, the Bachelor’s Degree in Accounting from an accredited college or university is required.